BruhJerem/soundlist/README.md

 ## Linked Open Data

 In this part of the project, there are two different and distinct sections.
-In the first part, we will see how I implemented the 3-star open linked data of songs to set up an RDF triple store for Soundlist.
+In the first part, we will see how I implemented the 3-star open linked data of songs to set up an RDF triple store for WeSound.
 In the second part, we will see the implementation of 5 star open linked data of music.

 ### RDF Triple Store